Mani, Nigeria

-Mani is a Local Government Area in Katsina State, Nigeria.
-Its headquarters is located in the town of Mani.
-Mani was established more than 600 years ago; the Local Government was created in 1976 after the enactment of the Local Government Reforms Act.
-Three other Local Governments (Mashi, Bindawa and Dutsi) were, however, carved from the Old Mani Local Government Area.
+Mani is a town and local government area in Katsina State, Nigeria.
+Mani was established more than 600 years ago; the local government was created in 1976 after the enactment of the Local Government Reforms Act.
+Three other local governments (Mashi, Bindawa and Dutsi) were, however, carved from the Old Mani Local Government Area.

-Traditionally, Mani is indisputably believed to be the root of the Sullubawa ruling dynasty of the Katsina Emirate, because the founder of the dynasty, Muhammadu Dikko, was the District Head of Mani during the reign of Sarkin Katsina Abubakar.
-From then onward, the traditional ruler of the District was known and called Durbin Katsina and one of the king makers of the emirate.
-Recently, the traditional title of the Head of the District was briefly changed to Sarkin Gabas Katsina and later reverted to the original title of Durbin Katsina.
+Traditionally, Mani is indisputably believed to be the root of the Sullubawa ruling dynasty of the Katsina Emirate, because the founder of the dynasty, Muhammadu Dikko, was the district head of Mani during the reign of Sarkin Katsina Abubakar.
+From then onward, the traditional ruler of the district was called Durbin Katsina and one of the king makers of the emirate.
+Recently, the traditional title of the head of the district was briefly changed to Sarkin Gabas Katsina, and later reverted to the original title of Durbin Katsina.

-Mani had an area of 784km^{2} and a population of 176,966 in the 2006 census.
-The majority of its inhabitants are farmers and are of Fulani ethnicity.
+Mani had an area of 784 km2 and a population of 176,966 in the 2006 census.
+The majority of its inhabitants are farmers and are of Hausa Fulani ethnicity.

 The postal code of the area is 823.